How to Install and Setup BlissOS on PC (UEFI)

 1. Open the BIOS of your system by pressing the “Delete“, “F1“, “F2” or the “F10” keys.

-3. Next up, you need to find the SATA Controller setting which is commonly present in the “Settings” tab.
+3. Next, you need to find the SATA Controller setting which is commonly present in the “Settings” tab.
 Set the SATA Mode to “AHCI” instead of IDE/RAID.

-4. Lastly, we need to disable TPM (Trusted Platform Module).
-Again, we found this option in the “Settings” tab under the “Trusted Computing” section.
+4. Lastly, disable TPM (Trusted Platform Module).
+Again, find this option in the “Settings” tab under the “Trusted Computing” section.
 You may want to refer to your motherboard manual for more details.

 Installation via the Windows Installer

-The only caveat is that a standard EFI install is always better in terms of stability, updates, and whatnot as compared to the Windows Installer.
+The only caveat is that a standard EFI install is always better in terms of stability, updates, and other features compared to the Windows Installer.
 If you only wish to boot using Bliss, the process is straightforward.
-However, the complications arise when you dabble into multi-OS territory.
+However, complications arise when you dabble into multi-OS territory.
 We will discuss the EFI method in a later section.

 1) Preparing the Windows Installer